More Like This:

 Find an exercise you love and do it regularly!

-These next six tips are things that help me during an anxiety attack.
+These next six tips are things that have helped me during an anxiety / panic attack

 - Essential oils